Starting ED treatment

-The usual starting dose of Cialis is one 10mg tablet taken between 30 minutes and 12 hours before it is needed.
+The usual starting dose of Cialis is one 10mg tablet taken about 30 minutes before sexual activity.
 This can be increased to a maximum of 20mg as a single dose or reduced to 5mg in response to treatment.

 Cialis will continue to work for up to 36 hours.
 It should not be taken more than once a day or more than twice a week (see below low dose Cialis).